Symplectic twistor operator and its solution space on ${\mathbb R}^2$: The polynomial solution space of the symplectic twistor operator on

 \end{enumerate} Notice that the representative vectors in the solution space of $D_s$ are pictured under the spaces of symplectic monogenics.
-In the case of ${\mathcal S}_+$, we exploit the symplectic monogenics constructed in Theorem \ref{stevenelement}. \end{theorem} {\bf Proof:} It follows from the metaplectic Howe duality, \cite{bss}, that Theorem \ref{inthekerneld2} characterizes the $mp(2,\mR)$-submodule of $Pol(\mathbb{R}^2,{\mathcal S})$ containing solution space of $T_s$.
+In the case of ${\mathcal S}_+$, we exploit the symplectic monogenics constructed in Theorem \ref{stevenelement}. \end{theorem} {\bf Proof:}

+It follows from the metaplectic Howe duality, \cite{bss}, that Theorem \ref{inthekerneld2} characterizes the $\mp(2,\mR)$-submodule of $\mathrm{Pol}(\mathbb{R}^2,{\mathcal S})$ contained in the solution space of $T_s$.
 Then Theorem \ref{stevenelement}, Theorem \ref{notinkert} and Theorem \ref{Ds2RecurRelace} characterize the space of solutions as the image of the space of symplectic monogenics by $X_s$, in addition to the space of constant symplectic spinors.
 The proof is complete.

 $\square$